-From the "Parameters" tab of a simulation view, selecting one or many parameters and choosing the "Iteration" option as simulation mode will open the dialog shown in Figure 4-79.
-In this example two float parameters from two different modules are being iterated.
+From the "Parameters" tab of a simulation view, selecting one or many parameters and choosing the "Iteration" option as simulation mode will open the dialog shown in Figure 4-78.
+In this example two float parameters and a scalar parameters from three different modules are being iterated.

-Figure 4-79: Iterating parameters
+Figure 4-78: Iterating parameters